Raichu: Critical reception

 Early reactions to the species were negative due to Pikachu's popularity as the series mascot, such as IGN in their "Pokémon of the Day Chick" series of articles arguing that Raichu was "loved by many and despised by more" and GamesRadar+ editor Brett Elston adding that it was "easy to forget Raichu even exists".
-A later retrospective of Pokémon from Red and Blue by Nintendo Lifes spoke more favorably of the species, with Jon Cartwright describing them as a "step up" from Pikachu.
-Other staff of the website agreed, such as Alex Olney who called "hugely underrated" and ranking it higher than Pikachu, while Zion Grassl felt it was unfair to players of Pokémon Yellow to be denied access to Raichu without losing a core feature of the game.
+A later retrospective of Pokémon from Red and Blue by Nintendo Life spoke more favorably of the species, with Jon Cartwright describing them as a "step up" from Pikachu.
+Other staff of the website agreed, such as Alex Olney who called it "hugely underrated" and ranking it higher than Pikachu, while Zion Grassl felt it was unfair to players of Pokémon Yellow to be denied the ability to evolve their Pikachu into Raichu.

 Kenneth Shepard of Kotaku criticized The Pokémon Company's handling of the species, stating that they would either use Raichu as a "punching bag" or end up not using them at all.
 He blamed it on Raichu's debut episode in the Pokémon anime, feeling that while the episode by itself was good, it helped set the tone for how the species was perceived by the audience, with Pikachu being the superior of the two.
 Raichu's negative reception compounded in the Pokémon video games; while Pikachu would be given items or new forms available to it to improve its effectiveness, these were omitted from Raichu, giving players the underlying message that evolving Pikachu would be a disadvantage or, in some titles, prevent Pikachu from evolving at all.
 In an article for Fanbyte, Shepard further explained that Raichu, compared to other final evolution Pokémon such as Charizard or Blastoise, was treated with less recognition and added "it feels like Raichu can't get out from under its little brother's shadow, even as he towers over him".

 Isaiah McCall of TheGamer held similar sentiments, stating "people worship the throne that Pikachu built, ignoring anything Raichu had to offer", and expressed his confusion at that reaction from fans.
 He argued that Raichu was simply a stronger counterpart to Pikachu and felt Raichu would have been far more popular if it evolved from any other Pokémon.
 Evan Valentine of ComicBook.com argued that while Raichu was overshadowed by its "smaller, [...] cuter" counterpart, its existence and portrayal helped give better insight to Pikachu's character in the anime.
 Screen Rants Niki Fakhoori stated that despite The Pokémon Company's focus on Pikachu, Raichu was overall more effective in the franchise's competitive scene, needing less forced support and able to use a wider array of items.
 She further called it one of the franchise's "best designs", highlighting Raichu's "sleek" legs and "iconic" tail.
 In a 2022 article, she expressed her belief that the franchise abandoned the species.